 - 8.4.1 If the relevant GST information is not presented upon importation even though GST has been charged by the OVR Vendor on the LVG supply, double taxation would occur, as the goods would be treated as an import for which GST is payable and subject to import GST. - 8.4.2 The customer should seek a reimbursement of GST from the OVR Vendor.
-The OVR Vendor must provide a refund to the customer if the customer is able to provide the following evidence to the OVR Vendor which substantiates that import GST was paid to Singapore Customs: - (i) Tax invoice or permit notification issued by the AECs; - (ii) Import permit; or - (iii) GST payment receipt issued by SingPost. - 8.4.3 The OVR Vendor may thereafter seek a refund by filing it in his next GST return if this GST is already accounted for in its return, and maintaining evidence that the GST charged at the point of sale has been refunded to the Customer.
+The OVR Vendor must provide a refund to the customer if the customer is

+26 For example, OVR vendors can indicate the words "GST-paid" for each item for which GST was charged and collected at the point of sale.